Wuyangcun station: Transfer method

 The station is designed with transfers in mind during the design Line 10, and a transfer passage will be constructed between the Line 10 concourse and the west side of the Line 5 concourse near Exit A. Due to the slow progress of the construction of the transfer passage, it could not be opened in the initial stage of the opening of Line 10, and the station needs to implement a virtual transfer via an out-of-station interchange (OSI).
 Similar to Pazhou station, which implemented the virtual transfer method earlier, passengers can be regarded as transferring at the same station within 30 minutes after exiting the station through the blue turnstile dedicated to transfer and will not affect the calculation of fares.
 Holders of single-journey tickets and other types of tickets can also use virtual transfers, and one-way tickets will not be collected when exiting the dedicated turnstile.
 However, security checks are still required when you re-enter the station.
 The walking distance between Exit A of Line 5 and Exit F of Line 10 is around 6 minutes.

 Platforms

 The station has island platforms for both Line 5 and Line 10, in which both are located under Siyou New Road.
 Line 5 is located on the upper floor on the east side, and Line 10 is located on the lower floor on the west side.

 Entrances/exits

 Wuyangcun has 6 points of entry/exit.
 Line 5 has four (A-D) and Line 10 has two (E-F).
-Exits A and F are accessible via elevators.
+Exits A and F are equipped with elevators.